photon-storage/gw3-doc/docs/api/dag.md

 ```

 Remove data from a DAG.
-`cid` is the DAG root, from which the `path` is deleted.
+`cid` specifies the DAG root node, from which the `path` is deleted.
 A CID is returned in the response header `ipfs-hash` if the PUT request succeeds.
-The CID represents the root CID of the new DAG after deletion.
+The CID represents the root node of the new DAG after deletion.
 A follow-up operation can be performed on the new CID to further update the DAG.

 ```bash